The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst’s Maltohexaose (signed) is estimated to be worth between £4,500 and £6,500.
-This woodcut print from 2011 has shown consistent value growth, with an average annual growth rate of 10%.
-Over the past 12 months, there have been no sales, however, in the last five years, the hammer price has ranged from £3,461 in March 2021 to £9,993 in April 2022.
-This work is somewhat rare, having been sold 5 times at auction since its initial sale in May 2019.
+The value of Damien Hirst’s Maltohexaose (signed) is estimated to be worth between £3,400 and £5,000.
+This woodcut print, created in 2011, has shown consistent value growth, with an average annual growth rate of 1%.
+This work has an auction history of six total sales since its entry to the market in May 2019.
+In the last 12 months, the average selling price was £8,305, across a total of 1 sale.
+Over the past five years, the hammer price has varied from £3,461 in March 2021 to £9,993 in April 2022.
+The average annual growth rate is 1%.
 The edition size of this artwork is limited to 55.

 Meaning & Analysis